NCSU-Libraries/get-bots/README.md

-This project processes the output of Apache logs (Combined format) logs to identify bots based on ASN ranges from ASN data downloaded from [IPinfo.io](https://ipinfo.io/account/data-downloads).
+This project consists of a python script that analyzes Apache logs (combined format) or Rails logs to identify bots based on ASN ranges from data downloaded from [IPinfo.io](https://ipinfo.io).

 ## Usage

 ```
-python get_bots.py accessfile [-r] [-o output-format]
+python get_bots.py accessfile [-r] [-g] [-d] [-s] [-o output-format]
 ```
-- accessfile: path to your http access or rails log
+- accessfile: path to your HTTP access or Rails log
-- r: process a rails log (log level must be set to debug)
+- r: process a Rails log (log level must be set to debug)
-- o: this option allows you to dump entire data output into a csv file or json file (specify json or csv as the output format).
+- o: this option allows you to dump entire data output into a CSV file or JSON file (specify `json` or `csv` as the output format).
 - g: group data by ASN or by smaller IP ranges within an ASN (by default will group by total ASN).
 Accepted inputs: `ip_range`; `asn`
 - d: provide a date value if your log file contains requests for several days but you just want data output for one day.
-Format must be `dd/MMM/yyyy` if processing Apache logs and `yyyy-mm-dd` if processing rails logs.
+Format must be `dd/MMM/yyyy` if processing Apache logs and `yyyy-mm-dd` if processing Rails logs.
 - s: this will generate additional statistical analysis (currently only works when grouping data by IP range subnets)

 Basic example:
 ```
 python get_bots.py secure-access.log  # secure-access.log usually found at /var/log/httpd/$(hostname)-secure_access_ssl.log
 ```
-Example of processing a rails log and sending the output to a csv file:
+Example of processing a Rails log and sending the output to a CSV file:
 ```
 python get_bots.py production.log -r -o csv
 ```
 ## Output data

 The script defaults to outputting the results in JSON.
 This default output consists of overview data, a country by country breakdown, a break down for each ASN, and then a further breakdown of each subnet within that ASN.
-By specifying '-o csv' or '-o json' the script will output into a CSV or JSON file.
+By specifying `-o csv` or `-o json` the script will output into a CSV or JSON file.
 If you choose to output into a CSV file, the overview data and country by country breakdown is not included, because of the limited flexibility of CSV.
 The following is an example of data collected by default:
 ```
 {
     "Total Requests": 216742,